bergesinstitute/graf-method/book-1-unit-1.md

 Examples: *Un piano, unos pianos, una guitarra, unas guitarras.*

 Articles work similarly in English and in Spanish.
-There is one exception, though: in English, generic/uncountable nouns at the beginning of a sentence don’t have an article:
+There is one exception, though: in English, generic/uncountable nouns at the beginning of a sentence don't have an article:

     Cats are fun.